 Determining how much alimony a spouse may be eligible to get and the duration of the payments can be difficult.
 Most states do not have clear guidelines on how a judge should calculate alimony.
 Hence, spousal support awards vary from one county to another and even from one judge to the next.

-A competent family law lawyer from Speaks Family Law Firm because they have the experience you need and may have insight on how your judges usually give rulings in alimony matters.
+A competent family law lawyer from Speaks Law Firm, PC Family Law Division because they have the experience you need and may have insight on how your judges usually give rulings in alimony matters.
 Therefore, if you are trying to negotiate spousal support with your spouse, you should both have attorneys for a smoother process.